 Google Chrome is perhaps the most-used web browser today.
-According to Global Stats and other statistical websites, Chrome’s global market share has been ranging between 65% and 75% in the years 2021-2022.
+According to Global Stats and other statistical websites, Chrome’s global market share has remained between 65% and 75% in the years 2021-2022.

 This is because Chrome is perhaps a stable and secure web browser out of the many options, and it receives security and feature updates much quicker than the others.

 That said, some users have reported receiving an error stating the following when trying to access specific websites using Chrome:

 This site can't be reached The webpage at https://www.example.com/ might be temporarily down r it may have moved permanently to a new web address.
 ERR_QUIC_PROTOCOL_ERROR

 Table of contents